Bakerloo line: Former rolling stock

 When opened in 1906, the Bakerloo line was operated by Gate Stock trains, built at Trafford Park, Manchester.
 To cope with the extension to Queen's Park, 12 extra motor cars of the London Underground 1914 Stock were ordered, ten from Brush of Loughborough and two from the Leeds Forge Company.

 To operate services north of Queen's Park, 72 additional cars were built by the Metropolitan Carriage, Waggon and Finance Company of Birmingham.
 These trains, known as the Watford Joint Stock, were partly owned by the Underground and partly by the London and North Western Railway (later London, Midland and Scottish Railway (LMS)).
 They were initially painted in LNWR livery.
-They were not equipped with air-operated doors and proved slow and unreliable, so they were replaced by new trains of Standard Stock in 1930 (although a few were retained by the LMS).
+They were not equipped with air-operated doors and proved slow and unreliable, so they were replaced by new trains of Standard Stock by 1930 (although a few were retained by the LMS).
 For some years in the 1930s, Watford trains had a distinctive blue stripe at window level.

 In 1932, some carriages built for the Piccadilly line by Cammell Laird in Nottingham in 1919 were transferred to the Bakerloo line.
 When built, these had been the first Tube trains to have air-operated doors.
 These were later replaced by more trains of Standard Stock, in turn being replaced by 1938 stock and 1949 stock.

-Until the opening of the Jubilee line in 1979, the Bakerloo line was worked by both 1938 stock and 1972 stock.
-The 1972 stock was intended for the Jubilee line, so from 1979 the Bakerloo line (now minus the Stanmore branch) was again entirely operated by 1938 stock.
-From 1983, the 1938 stock began to be replaced by trains of 1959 stock, but this was a temporary measure until 1972 stock became available.
+Until the 1980s, the Bakerloo line was mainly worked by 1938 stock.
+1972 stock operated briefly on the line during the late 1970s until it was transferred to the Jubilee line when it opened in 1979.
+From 1983, the 1938 stock began to be replaced by trains of 1959 stock from the Northern line, but this was a temporary measure until 1972 stock became available.
 The last 1938 stock train was withdrawn on 20 November 1985.
-From 1986, the 1959 stock was transferred to the Northern line.
+From 1986, the 1959 stock was transferred back to the Northern line and was replaced by the current 1972 stock.